Advising and Careers

 Students are encouraged to maintain contact with their academic advisors throughout their university career to discuss their course of study, and to go over their academic interests and career plans.
 Continued contact with an advisor can help students develop and maintain an academic program that is consistent with their interests and to stay on track for graduation.

-Undergraduate Advisors in Sociology
+Undergraduate Advisor in Sociology

 Location: 707 PLC